Samuel-Bowden/zonkey/README.md

 - [ryu](https://crates.io/crates/ryu): Apache-2.0/BSL-1.0, used to efficiently convert floats to bytes to print on the command line.
 - [rustc-hash](https://crates.io/crates/rustc-hash): MIT/Apache-2.0, used as an efficient hashmap in the parser.
 - [unicode-segmentation](https://crates.io/crates/unicode-segmentation): MIT/Apache-2.0, used to break a string into graphemes for the lexer to operate on.
-- [iced](https://crates.io/crates/iced): MIT, used as the main GUI library to provide widgets for the browser and scripts and run application windows.
+- [iced](https://crates.io/crates/iced): MIT, used as the GUI library to create the browser.
 - [colorsys](https://crates.io/crates/colorsys): MIT, used as a helpful function to convert string hex codes into RGB8.
 - [reqwest](https://crates.io/crates/reqwest): MIT/Apache-2.0, used for the sending and receiving information over http/https.
 - [include-dir](https://crates.io/crates/include-dir): MIT, used to include assets in the binary of the executable, such as inbuilt zonkey scripts.